 If the student taking the Confirmation class is not baptized, baptism will need to occur before the student becomes a member.

 If you have not been baptized previously and would like to arrange your baptism, please email us and we will be happy to help.

-If you’re joining BelPres, baptism is required if you haven’t been before.
-But don’t worry, we provide the opportunity to learn more during the New Member Experience.
+If you’re joining BelPres as a member, baptism is required if you haven’t been before.
+But don’t worry, we provide the opportunity to learn more during the Belong 101.